mikedixson/mikedixson.com/content/posts/2024-10-25-bulk-clearing-scheduled-downtime-in-nagios.md

 ---
 title: Bulk Clearing Scheduled Downtime in Nagios
 description: It's a pain to clear Nagios scheduled downtime via the web console for many services.
 This bash script clears them all for you.
-date: 2024-10-25T11:41:07.210Z
+date: 2024-10-25T12:20:15.767Z
 preview: /images/Nagios Scheduled Downtime.webp
-draft: true
+draft: false
 tags: []
 categories:
   - Tech Solutions
 author: Mike Dixson
-type: "post"
+type: post
 excerpt: |-
   When you schedule downtime for all services of a host, there's a Nagios button for that.
 But not for removing scheduled downtime.
   I've created a bash script to clear the scheduled downtime for the services and host
 url: ""
 image: /images/Nagios Scheduled Downtime_thumbnail.webp
 format: ""
 keywords:
   - downtime
   - nagios
   - scheduled downtime
   - nagios.cmd
 slug: bulk-clearing-scheduled-downtime-nagios
 ---
 # The problem with removing Nagios scheduled downtime